Getting started

 IntelliSense setup (optional)

-If you are using VSCode and the TailwindCSS IntelliSense Extension (opens in a new tab) you can enable autocompletion for Tailwind Variants by adding the following to your settings.json
+If you are using VSCode and the TailwindCSS IntelliSense Extension (opens in a new tab), you have to add the following to your settings.json

 file.